If you’re confused about who to speak to, you’re not alone.

 And you’re more financially screwed than before.

 They do have your interest at heart, don’t they?

 After this whole debacle, you have no idea whether or not you were in fact helped by a financial advisor, financial planner or a personal finance coach.

 This is why I decided to write this post – people need to know where to start.
-I do not deny that I am biased and no one can deny that many have been left feeling cheated with underperforming assets which people (both financial advisors and ‘friends’ have recommended).
+I do not deny that I am biased and no one can deny that many have been left feeling cheated with underperforming assets that people (both financial advisors and ‘friends’ have recommended).
 It’s also happened to many that they were sold financial products that they don’t need.

-Your goal should be learning from these people, not blame shifting.
+Your goal should be learning from these people, not blame-shifting.